indigo-dc/indigo-datacloud-releases/indigo1/second_update_of_indigo-1.md

 * Add IAM support for authentication in the OCCI probe

-* More information about bug fixes and other developments can be found on our [ADD](https://link)

 #### Installation & Configuration
  * deb and rpm files will be provided for updating the current packages

 #### Artefacts
 *
+-->

 ## <a name="orchestrator"></a>Orchestrator v.
 1.1.0-FINAL